CAMPSMITH/xyz_cloud_migration/XYZ Cloud Migration.md

 ![XYZ Interim Architecture](images/XYZ%20Conceptual%20Arch%20-%20Proposed.png)
 ![XYZ CI/CD](images/XYZ%20CI%20CD%20-%20Proposed.png)
 Notes:
-* deployment pipelines to include unit testing, static code analysis, and static application security testing (SAST)
+* Deployment pipelines to include unit testing, static code analysis, and static application security testing (SAST)
 * Depending on workflow, pipelines can either be environment specific or be configured to deploy to all environments in progression.

 #### Phase 1 Engagement Model
+Phase 1 is tailored to address the pain points.
+* Containers are used to ensure consistency between environments
+* IAC and deployment automation can significantly reduce time required to provision new environments
+* Container orchestration and deployment automation can eliminate downtime during deployments
+* Integrating unit testing and static code testing into deploymet automation can improve code quality
+* Deployment automation can reduce lead times and development cycle times
 ![XYZ CI/CD](images/XYZ%20Migration%20Engagement.png)

+Other phases to be planned after phase 1 is completed.